Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.explicitlogon.md

                 FROM parse_evtx(filename=OSPath, accessor=Accessor)
                 WHERE
                     EventID = 4648
-                    AND EventTime < DateBeforeTime
+                    AND EventTime &lt; DateBeforeTime
-                    AND EventTime > DateAfterTime
+                    AND EventTime &gt; DateAfterTime
                     AND TargetUserName =~ UsernameRegex
                     AND NOT if(condition=UsernameWhitelist,
                         then= TargetUserName =~ UsernameWhitelist,